Embed Code

 | references

 Hydrogen gas was first produced artificially in the 17th century by the reaction of acids with metals.
-Henry Cavendish, in 1766–1781, identified hydrogen gas as a distinct substance and discovered its property of producing water when burned; hence its name means 'water-former' in Greek.
-Understanding the colors of light absorbed and emitted by hydrogen was a crucial part of developing quantum mechanics.
+Henry Cavendish, in 1766–1781, identified hydrogen gas as a distinct substance and discovered its property of producing water when burned: this is the origin of hydrogen's name, which means 'water-former' (from Ancient Greek: ὕδωρ, romanizedhúdōr, lit.'water', and γεννάω, gennáō, 'I bring forth').
+Understanding the colors of light absorbed and emitted by hydrogen was a crucial part of the development of quantum mechanics.

 In the early universe, neutral hydrogen atoms formed about 370,000 years after the Big Bang as the universe expanded and plasma had cooled enough for electrons to remain bound to protons.
-Once stars formed most of the atoms in the intergalactic medium re-ionized.
+After stars began to form, most of the hydrogen in the intergalactic medium was re-ionized.

 Nearly all hydrogen production is done by transforming fossil fuels, particularly steam reforming of natural gas.
-It can also be produced from electricity by electrolysis, however this process is more expensive.
+It can also be produced from water or saline by electrolysis, but this process is more expensive.
 Its main industrial uses include fossil fuel processing and ammonia production for fertilizer.
 Emerging uses for hydrogen include the use of fuel cells to generate electricity.

 Hydrogen (Wiktionary)